-- 1. Texas Tech's College of Arts and Sciences will target the development of STEM initiatives that will focus on math and physical sciences (physics, astronomy, atmospheric sciences, chemistry and geosciences).
-The following activities represent some of the programs in the college that are part of this effort: - The Plains Bridges to the Baccalaureate is a joint effort between TTU and South Plains College aimed at assisting underrepresented students in the sciences to overcome challenges they face to succeed in higher education. - The Summer Math Academy is a two- to three-week program for talented high school students and their teachers.
-The Joy of Thinking Program establishes girls' math clubs designed to increase interest and enthusiasm for scientific reasoning and mathematical activities among pre-adolescent and adolescent female students. - TexPREP-Lubbock at TTU provides a non-residential mathematics and science-based summer enrichment program for middle and high school students from cultural and economic backgrounds traditionally underrepresented in mathematics, science, and engineering. - The GK-12: Building Bridges Program prepares doctoral-level STEM graduate students and secondary STEM teachers to work in an interdisciplinary environment by developing novel mathematics, engineering, and science partnerships with in-service science and mathematics teachers. - The Texas Tech Noyce Scholars program provides support for upper level undergraduate students from mathematics and chemistry majors in two-year long K-12 experiences. - 2.
+- Texas Tech's College of Arts and Sciences will target the development of STEM initiatives that will focus on Math and Physical Sciences (Physics, Astronomy, Atmospheric Sciences, Chemistry and Geosciences).
+The following activities represent some of the programs in the college that are part of this effort: - The "Plains Bridges to the Baccalaureate" is joint effort between TTU and South Plains College aimed at assisting underrepresented students in the sciences to overcome challenges they face to succeed in higher education. - The "Summer Math Academy," is a two to three-week program for talented high school students and their teachers.
+The "Joy of Thinking Program" establishes girls' math clubs designed to increase interest and enthusiasm for scientific reasoning and mathematical activities among pre-adolescent and adolescent female students. - "TexPREP-Lubbock at TTU" provides a non-residential mathematics and science based summer enrichment program for middle and high school students from cultural and economic backgrounds traditionally underrepresented in mathematics, science, and engineering. - The "GK-12: Building Bridges Program" prepares doctoral-level STEM graduate students and secondary STEM teachers to work in an interdisciplinary environment by developing novel mathematics, engineering, and science partnerships with in-service science and mathematics teachers.

+- The "Texas Tech Noyce Scholars" program provides support for upper level undergraduate students from mathematics and chemistry majors in two-year long K-12 experiences. - 2.
 The College of Arts and Sciences will increase outreach and support of the Summer Math Academy. - 3.
-The College of Arts and Sciences will increase support of "boot camps" for introductory students in chemistry to further increase student success. - 4.
-The College of Arts and Sciences will develop outreach programs with regional community colleges that encourage students to consider degrees in math and physical sciences. - Programs at El Centro Community College in Dallas and McLennan community college in Waco provide a model that can be expanded to other community colleges to increase graduate rates in these designated areas.
+The College of Arts and Sciences will increase support of "Boot Camps" for introductory students in Chemistry to further increase student success. - 4.
+The College of Arts and Sciences will develop outreach programs from with regional community colleges that encourage students to consider degrees in Math and Physical Sciences. - Programs at El Centro Community College in Dallas and McLennan Community College in Waco provide a model that can be expanded to other community colleges and minority institutions to increase graduate rates in these designated areas.

-Goal 2: Close the Gaps in Success; Target Ten (Success) Increase the number of math and science teachers certified through all teacher certification routes to 6,500 by 2015.
+Goal 2: Close the Gaps in Success; Target Ten (Success) - Increase the number of math and science teachers certified through all teacher certification routes to 6,500 by 2015.

-Actual 2000 Actual 2005 Target 2010 Target 2015 Target 2020 Statewide Certifications 2,156 2,737 5,400 6,500 N/A Texas Tech Certifications 0 195 200 225 250
+Certification Category Actual 2000 Actual 2005 Target 2010 2015 Target 2020 Target Statewide Certifications 2,156 2,737 5,400 6,500 N/A Texas Tech Certifications 0 195 200 225 250

-Continually identified as high-need teaching fields, the math and science teaching areas have become even more strategic with the State Legislature's decision to increase high school graduation requirements to include four years of mathematics and four years of science.
+Continually identified as high-need teaching fields, the math and science teaching areas have become even more strategic with the State Board of Education's decision to increase high school graduation requirements to include four years of mathematics and four years of science.
 Texas Tech has continued to increase the production of university-based teacher education candidates, despite the downturn in university-based production statewide.
 In order to acknowledge the importance of university-based teacher education candidate production, Priority 4 of the Texas Tech Strategic Plan, "Further Outreach and Engagement," will be modified to include key performance indicators for teacher education.
-Adding teachers in critical fields will contribute to the preparation of high school graduates to enter these fields.
-In addition, the following are key strategies to address the need for more teacher education candidates.
+Increased teachers in critical fields will contribute to the preparation of high school graduates in order to enter critical fields.

+In addition, the following are key strategies to address the need for more teacher education candidates:

-Key Strategies:
+Key Strategies